sorryshady/price2quote/memory-bank/activeContext.md

 ## Current State

-Registration and email verification are fully functional.
+Registration and email verification are fully functional and visually polished.
 The system is ready for login, session, and OAuth work.